mabruras/sqapi/README.md

 ### Incoming data
 * Register subscription to RabbitMQ
-* Query for file data when RaMQ notifies
+* Query for file metadata when RabbitMQ notifies
-* Query for files on disk when RaMQ notifies
+* Query for files on disk when RabbitMQ notifies
-* Store data in local storage (ES)
+* Store data in local storage (PostgreSQL)

 ### Incoming user request
 * Perform necessary searches in local database